 The Storage daemon's configuration file is found in the directory specified on the --sysconfdir option that you specified on the ./configure command.
 By default, the Storage daemon's file is named bacula-sd.conf.
 Edit this file to contain the correct Archive device names for any tape devices that you have.
 If the configuration process properly detected your system, they will already be correctly set.
 These Storage resource name and Media Type must be the same as the corresponding ones in the Director's configuration file bacula-dir.conf.
 If you want to backup to a file instead of a tape, the Archive device must point to a directory in which the Volumes will be created as files when you label the Volume.
 Further information is in the Storage daemon configuration chapter.

+i di tilor information is in the storage daemon configuration enapte

-10.4 Testing your Configuration Files
+11.4 Testing your Configuration Files